nmwsharp/polyscope-docs/source/building/index.md

 make -j4 && ./bin/polyscope-test --gtest_catch_exceptions=0
 ```

-Tests can be run using the mock openGL backend by setting the cmake variable `-DPOLYSCOPE_BACKEND=MOCK_OPENGL` above.
+Tests can be run using the mock openGL backend by setting the additional cmake variable `-DPOLYSCOPE_BACKEND=MOCK_OPENGL` above.
 This is especially useful for testing on headless machines which might not have openGL available.